Non-metric geometry as the origin of mass in gauge theories of scale invariance: Phenomenology

-We see that issues a), b), c), d), e) encountered in the (pseudo-)Riemannian case with Weyl symmetry of Section~\ref{metric} are nicely solved.
+We also see that issues {\bf a), b), c), d)} encountered in the (pseudo-)Riemannian case with Weyl symmetry of Section~\ref{metric} are now nicely solved.
 To detail: {\bf a)} There is no ghost degree of freedom in the final spectrum, since $\phi$ is eaten by $\w_\mu$.
-Also, the Einstein gravity is recovered and the sign of $\Lambda$ is predicted positive, due to the $\sqrt{g}\,\tilde R^2$ term; {\bf b)} The current associated to Weyl gauge symmetry is non-trivial ($J^\mu\not=0$) and is related to the existence of a dynamical $\w_\mu$ i.e. to non-metricity; {\bf c)} The field $\phi$ acquires dynamically a vev. {\bf d)} $\phi$ was ``extracted'' from the $\sqrt{g}\tilde R^2$ term, hence it has a (non-metric) geometric origin and the same is true about the mass scales it generated; {\bf e)} Finally, the underlying geometry i.e. the Weyl or Palatini connection is invariant under the gauged scale symmetry of the action.
+Also, the Einstein gravity is recovered and the sign of $\Lambda$ is predicted positive, due to the $\sqrt{g}\tilde R^2$ term; {\bf b)} The current associated to Weyl gauge symmetry is non-trivial ($J^\mu\not=0$) and is related to the existence of a dynamical $\w_\mu$ i.e. to non-metricity; {\bf c)} The field $\phi$ was not added by hand, but was ``extracted'' from the $\sqrt{g}\tilde R^2$ term, hence it has an origin in (non-metric) geometry and the same is true about $\Lambda$, $M_p$ and $m_\omega$ that $\langle\phi\rangle$ generated; {\bf d)} Finally, the Weyl or Palatini connections are Weyl gauge invariant, hence both the action and its underlying geometry have this symmetry.